SEALING TERRACOTTA TILES OR BRICK FLOOR TILES

 The way our floor sealer works is that it allows the floor to still breathe.
 It blocks liquids from passing through by going into the pores at the surface of the terracotta or brick floor tile and reducing them in size so that droplets can’t enter but moisture and vapour can escape and penetrate.
 Therefore the steam cleaner works effectively.
 It also means that if the tiles are sealed whilst still damp, they will dry.

-In most circumstances, a reclaimed floor is laid on a modern screed but sometimes it may be necessary or desirable to lay reclaimed tiles on a limecrete floor.
+In most circumstances, a reclaimed floor is laid on a modern screed but sometimes it may be necessary or desirable to lay reclaimed tiles or quarry tiles on a limecrete floor.

 These floors continually breathe and with our sealants, this is not a problem and in effect rather simple as the same process as detailed above can be followed.

 Many reclaimed brick or terracotta floors are laid on underfloor heating and here the sealers are just as effective.

 All said and done, sealing terracotta tiles has moved leap and bounds in the last few decades.
 The choices are out there to have the style one wants.
 It is just a matter of choice.